DillonSW/Capstone_Team_5/Reports/Experimentation.md

 Due to the change in the configuration for the sensors and relay, the logic being used also had to be adjusted.
 The AND logic described before no longer worked, and DeMorgan’s Law can into play.
 As shown below, the logic became NOT (A AND B) which is converted to NOT A OR NOT B.

 ![image](https://user-images.githubusercontent.com/100805322/231349890-56891dc2-6194-4a68-bf19-fbf86c155de0.png)

+After these adjustments, the results were as expected.
+Whenever one of the sensors does not sense their door, the motor will cease movement and will not move until everything is in place.

 ---
 ### Further Improvements